WHAT IS IN BLOOM? – June 20 – June 22

 Our Facilities Maintenance crew maintains hundreds of buildings, including washrooms throughout the grounds.
 Let us know if you see anything we missed and we will get right to it!

-Much like the formal areas, our forests, wetlands and lakes are reawakening and provide striking beauty early in the season.
-The aspens have leafed out and oaks are following close behind.
-Miles of trails, the new beach at the Manitoba Women’s Institute Maple Grove picnic area, kayak rentals (reserve at Gift Shop) and CCC-era pavilions offer great exploration.
+Miles of trails (Lakeview Trail on brochure is best right now), the new beach at the Manitoba Women’s Institute Maple Grove picnic area, kayak rentals (reserve at Gift Shop) and CCC-era pavilions offer great exploration.
 The Turtle Mountains are home to hundreds of full-time and migrating birds, including ducks, grebes, warblers and the mighty pelicans.

 Remember that the animals are getting their bearings as well!
 Please do not approach wildlife and notify IPG staff if you have concerns.
 Enjoy the chance to see moose, elk, deer, beavers and more from a safe distance.